jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove All Assets from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool supports a feature to 'Remove All Assets from Immich Photos'.
+- From: v3.0.0
+- Usage:
   - To run this feature you have to use the flag _'-irAll, --immich-remove-all-assets'_
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos account and will remove ALL the assets and Albums found.
+  - The Tool will connect automatically to your Immich Photos account and will remove ALL the assets and Albums found.

   > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.